 Don’t burden your family with these extra costs.
 You can cover these final expenses through even a small life insurance policy.
 Be sure to check out these top guaranteed life insurance carriers to find the one that’s right for you.

 When you retire, you don’t have a regular income, other than your pension.
-Most life insurance policies can be leveraged in such a way that it will enable you to supplement or replace your income.
+Most life insurance policies can be leveraged in such a way that they will enable you to supplement or replace your income.

 Life insurance after retirement could enable you to stay in the family home and avoid downsizing.
 It could also give you extra to enjoy those golden years to the fullest.

 Uncle Sam doesn’t care if you’re dead.
 If you owe him money, he’s coming to collect.
 Some families have had to sell off family heirlooms and assets at below market value simply to keep up with the payments.

 Life insurance after retirement can prevent this from happening.
 The money saved up can allow you to pay off any outstanding taxes.